uddeepta-deka/uddeepta-deka.github.io/research.md

 - **U. Deka**, G. Prabhu, M.A.
 Shaikh, S.J.
 Kapadia
       *Surrogate modeling of gravitational waves microlensed by spherically symmetric potentials*. (draft in preparation)

+- **U. Deka**, A. Ganguly, S. Bhattacharyya *Constraints on fraction of compact dark matter using microlensing of gravitational waves: inclusion of astrophysical lens models*. (draft in preparation)

+- G. Prabhu, **U. Deka**, S. Chakraborty, S.J.
+Kapadia *Probing the spin of black holes using gravitational microlensing of gravitational waves*. (work in progress)

 Before delving into the world of GWs, I spent some time working with Dr. Sushan Konar, at NCRA-TIFR, Pune, on _nulling pulsars_.
 The published work can be found here: